STAR Assessor Guide

 - Question: What is the income requirement for the Enhanced STAR exemption?

 Answer: The combined income of all of the owners and of any owner's spouse who resides on the premises may not exceed the prescribed limits for the income tax year ending two years prior to the roll year for which application is made, as amended annually according to a cost-of-living adjustment (COLA) determined by the Social Security Administration for the respective income tax year.
 The Office of Real Property Tax Services is responsible for annually revising and promulgating the eligible income tax limits.
-(For applications on the 2014 assessment rolls, the eligible income limit for the 2012 income tax year is $81,900.)
+(For applications on the 2020 assessment rolls, the eligible income limit for the 2018 income tax year is $88,050.)
 Income is defined as "adjusted gross income" (AGI) for federal income tax purposes as reported on the applicants' federal or State income tax return for the applicable income tax year, less the "taxable amount" of total distributions from individual retirement accounts or individual retirement annuities, both of which are commonly known as "IRAs."
-For taxable status dates related to assessment rolls to be completed in 2014, the applicable income tax year is 2012.
-For subsequent assessment rolls, i.e., 2015 and thereafter, the applicable income tax year, COLA, and applicable increase percentage will be advanced by one year, with the income standard being the previous applicable income standard increased by the new COLA.
-Therefore applications for this exemption on a 2015 assessment roll must be based on the applicants' 2013 income, application on a 2016 roll must be based on their 2014 income, and so on.
+For taxable status dates related to assessment rolls to be completed in 2020, the applicable income tax year is 2018.
+For subsequent assessment rolls, that is, 2021 and thereafter, the applicable income tax year, COLA, and applicable increase percentage will be advanced by one year, with the income standard being the previous applicable income standard increased by the new COLA.
+Therefore applications for this exemption on a 2021 assessment roll must be based on the applicants' 2019 income, and so on.

 - Question: Is the income of a spouse included for STAR purposes if he or she does not live on the property?